-LEAP^{MR} takes as input the knowledge base \mathcal{K} and a set of examples, then generates a set of candidate axioms by exploiting CELOE.
-A first execution of EDGE^{MR} is applied to \mathcal{K} to compute the initial value of the parameters and of the LL.
-Then LEAP^{MR} adds to \mathcal{K} one probabilistic subsumption axiom generated from CELOE.
-After each addition, $EDGE^{MR}$ is performed on the extended KB to compute the LL of the data and the parameters.
+Algorithm 2 shows LEAPMR's main procedure: it takes as input the knowledge base $\mathcal{K}$ and the configuration settings for CELOE and EDGEMR, then generates NumC class expressions by exploiting CELOE and the sets of positive and negative examples which will be the queries (concept membership axioms) for EDGEMR.
+A first execution of EDGEMR is applied to $\mathcal{K}$ to compute the initial value of the parameters and of the LL.
+Then LEAPMR adds to $\mathcal{K}$ one probabilistic subsumption axiom generated from the class expression set at a time.
+After each addition, $\text{EDGE}^{\text{MR}}$ is performed on the extended KB to compute the LL of the data and the parameters.
 If the LL is better than the current best, the new axiom is kept in the knowledge base and the parameter of the probabilistic axiom are updated, otherwise the learned axiom is removed from the ontology and the previous parameters are restored.
 The final theory is obtained from the union of the initial ontology and the probabilistic axioms learned.

-3 http://dl-learner.org/
+&lt;sup>4 http://dl-learner.org/